Image of clouds, a lock, a folder, and a shield to illustrate zero trust security

 See BigID in Action

-• Assessment and Comprehensive Blueprinting: The inaugural stride involves a rigorous evaluation of the existing security infrastructure, a penetrating exploration that identifies its strengths, fissures, and latent potential for enhancement.
-Armed with this acumen, the organization embarks on an astute phase of planning, drafting an intricate roadmap that deftly weaves Zero Trust principles into the fabric of its overarching business objectives.
+• Assessment and Comprehensive Blueprinting: The first step involves thoroughly evaluating the existing security infrastructure to identify its strengths, fissures, and latent potential for enhancement.
+With this information, the organization can start planning and drafting a strategy to integrate Zero Trust principles into its overarching business objectives.
 This blueprint lays the groundwork for subsequent metamorphoses.

 Best Practices for Zero Trust Implementation